microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationExtensionProperty.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb Newextension                                                {}
 ```

 This command gets the extension properties for the specified application in Microsoft Entra ID.
+You cane use the command `Get-EntraBetaApplication` to get application Id.

 - `-ObjectId` parameter specifies the the unique identifier of a application.